deb-intel/GramineTest/Documentation/run-sample-application.rst

 Run a sample application
 =======================

-The core Gramine repository contains several sample application to test the Gramine installation, clone the Gramine repo:
+The core Gramine repository contains several sample applications to test the Gramine installation, clone the Gramine repo:

 .. parsed-literal::